SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/index.md

 ## How to use this stylebook

-Use this stylebook as a reference when styling user interfaces that appear before or after the checkout, or when embedding the checkout in a broader user journey.
+Use this stylebook as a reference when styling user interfaces that appear before or after the payment UI, or when embedding the payment UI in a broader user journey.

 -   Start with **Design Foundations** to understand the core visual principles.
 -   Follow **Typography** and **Icons** for consistent text and icon usage.
 -   Use **Components** and **Form Fields** for concrete implementation guidance.
 -   Refer to **States** to ensure consistent interaction behavior.
 -   Review **Examples** for illustrations of how the components and interaction patterns are used together.

 ---